aliefdany/dealls-backend-dating-api/README.md

    docker compose up
    ```

-3. Apply database migrations (note: before executing this, change the host in POSTGRES_URL to 'localhost', and after migrations or seeding, change it back to 'database'):
+3. Apply database migrations (note: before executing this, change the host in DATABASE_URL to 'localhost', and after migrations or seeding, change it back to 'database'):

    ```bash
    npx prisma migrate dev